Share this Article

 “So much affects how you see and feel color in each space,” says Jennifer Morris, founder of JMorris Design.
 “The space’s unnatural light type or types and its color temperature can make one color cold or too dark... or too stark.
 Where windows are facing, the time of year [or even the hour, and] the location geographically all play big roles in how natural light will affect color.”

-[Editor's note: This story was first published in March 2018.
-We are publishing it again here as part of our summer Best of Brick week.]
+[Editor's note: An earlier version of this post was published in August, 2018.
+We are presenting it again here as part of our winter Best of Brick week.]

 It only gets more mind-boggling when you decide to paint an interior white, which many sellers do since brokers and stagers typically recommend creating a neutral, clean look to attract buyers.
 But there are dozens of whites to choose from, some cool, some warm, with undertones across the spectrum.
 Some whites will make your apartment look fresh and bright.
 Others can give it the look of a dingy dish rag.